wkberezowski/javascript-challenges/README.md

-# This project contains 14 mini vanilla JavaScript projects.
+# This repository is dedicated to learning JavaScript through various challenges
-# Cointains lots for uses of string, array, object and set methods.